University of Timbuktu

-"University of Timbuktu" is a collective term for the teaching community of three mosques in the city of Timbuktu in what is now Mali: the mosques of Sankore, Djinguereber, and Sidi Yahya.
-It was an organized scholastic community that endured for many centuries during the medieval period.
-The university contributed to the modern understanding of Islamic and academic studies in West Africa during the medieval period and produced a number of scholars and manuscripts taught under the Maliki school of thought.
+"University of Timbuktu" is a modern collective term for a historical scholarly and teaching community which existed within in the city of Timbuktu in what is now Mali, associated with the mosques of Sankore, Djinguereber, and Sidi Yahya.
+The term refers to a scholastic community that endured for over a century during the late medieval period (in the 15th-16th centuries), producing a number of scholars and manuscripts, most notably within the Maliki school of Islamic jurisprudence.